cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          order, and then  alphabetically.
 Category  ALL  represents  all  remaining, not-yet processed variables.
 When --sort-variables  is  given  without  specifying  any  category,  LINKED PARAMS GLOBALS MAIN LOCALS are used.
-  -p, --parse-tree {0..2}
-                         sets the detail level of parse tree output into the log file, 0 = off --debug [{true,false}]
+  --parse-tree {0..2}    sets the detail level of parse tree output into the log file, 0 = off --debug [{true,false}]
                          activates or deactivates generation of debug code -d, --debug-messages {0..3}